-Metric Baseline Year 1 Outcome 2021-2022 Year 2 Outcome 2022-2023 Year 3 Outcome 2023-2024 Desired Outcome for 2023-24 CAST Grade 5 Source: DataQuest 2020-2021 CAST Assessment Suspended TBD Enter information in this box when completing the LCAP for 2023-2024 .
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Math CAASPP Summative Assessment Results Source: DataQuest Assessment Suspended See NWEA MAP 2020-2021 Math data below 33.73% of students Met or Exceeded the Standards for the 2021-2022 school year Enter information in this box when completing the LCAP for 2024-2025 .
 Leave blank until then.
-Enter information in this box when completing the LCAP for 2024-2025 .
+3% growth from previous year CAST Grade 5 Source: DataQuest Assessment Suspended No CAST Assessment 24% of students Met or Exceeded the Standards for the 2021-2022 school year Enter information in this box when completing the LCAP for 2024-2025 .
 Leave blank until then.
-3% growth from previous year NWEA MAP - Reading Results Source: Internal data reports N/A 28% of students met their growth target Enter information in this box when completing the LCAP for 2023-2024 .
-Leave blank until then.
-Enter information in this box when completing the LCAP for 2024-2025 .
-Leave blank until then.
-3% growth from previous year NWEA MAP- Math Results Source: Internal data reports N/A 14% students met their growth target Enter information in this box when completing the LCAP for 2023-2024 .
-Leave blank until then.
-Enter information in this box when completing the LCAP for 2024-2025 .
-Leave blank until then.
-3% growth from previous year
+3% growth from previous year NWEA MAP - Reading Results Source: Internal data reports Had not adopted NWEA MAP yet First year of adoption with skewed results 28% of students met their growth target 3% growth from previous year NWEA MAP- Math Results Source: Internal data reports Had not adopted NWEA MAP yet First year of adoption with skewed results 14% students met their growth target 3% growth from previous year

 Action # Title Description Total Funds Contributing Action 1 Credentialing and Assignments Maintain staff with appropriate credentials and assignments in the grade levels they are servicing.
-Valid CA Credentials English Learner Authorization Appropriate Assignments Same expenditure as in Goal 1, Action 1 N Action 2 Instructional Materials ELA, Math, Social Studies, Science, ELD, Writing, languages, specialty subjects, etc. Provide all students with access to instructional materials aligned to Standards.
-Same expenditure as in Goal 1, Action 2 N Action 3 Professional Development Core Curricula - general Conduct or provide professional development for instructional staff to support the implementation of ELA, Writing Math, Science, and Social Studies Same expenditure as in Goal 1, Action 3 N Action 4 High-Speed Internet Provide high speed Internet access so that students and staff can engage in online research to improve teaching and learning.
-Same expenditure as in Goal 1, Action 5 N Action 5 Student Technology and Literacy Ensure that all students have computing devices and become proficient in keyboarding and gain the necessary skills to use programs like Word and PowerPoint for presentations and project-based learning activities.
-Same expenditure as in Goal 1, Action 6 N
+Valid CA Credentials English Learner Authorization Appropriate Assignments Same expenditure as in Goal 1, Action 1 Ν Action 2 Instructional Materials ELA, Math, Social Studies, Science, ELD, Writing, languages, specialty subjects, etc. Provide all students with access to instructional materials aligned to Standards.
+Same expenditure as in Goal 1, Action 2 Ν Action 3 Professional Development Core Curricula - general Conduct or provide professional development for instructional staff to support the implementation of ELA, Writing Math, Science, and Social Studies Same expenditure as in Goal 1, Action 3 N Action 4 High-Speed Internet Provide high speed Internet access so that students and staff can engage in online research to improve teaching and learning.
+Same expenditure as in Goal 1, Action 5 Ν

-Action # Title Description Total Funds Contributing Action 6 Staff Technology and Literacy Technology, Blended Learning, etc. Provide computing devices and professional development for integrating 21st century skills, including technological tools and technology related programs and strategies into classroom practice to effectively utilize blended learning.
-Same expenditure as in Goal 1, Action 7 N
+Action # Title Description Total Funds Contributing Action 5 Student Technology and Literacy Ensure that all students have computing devices and become proficient in keyboarding and gain the necessary skills to use programs like Word and PowerPoint for presentations and project-based learning activities.
+Same expenditure as in Goal 1, Action 6 Ν Action 6 Staff Technology and Literacy Technology, Blended Learning, etc. Provide computing devices and professional development for integrating 21 st century skills, including technological tools and technology related programs and strategies into classroom practice to effectively utilize blended learning.
+Same expenditure as in Goal 1, Action 7 Ν